Confabulation: Theories

 Theories of confabulation range in emphasis.
-Some theories propose that confabulations represent a way for memory disabled people to maintain their self-identity.
+Some theories propose that confabulations represent a way for memory-disabled people to maintain their self-identity.
 Other theories use neurocognitive links to explain the process of confabulation.
 Still other theories frame confabulation around the more familiar concept of delusion.
 Other researchers frame confabulation within the fuzzy-trace theory.
 Finally, some researchers call for theories that rely less on neurocognitive explanations and more on epistemic accounts.

 Neuropsychological theories

 The most popular theories of confabulation come from the field of neuropsychology or cognitive neuroscience.
+Controlled experimental evidence is, however, scarce.
 Research suggests that confabulation is associated with dysfunction of cognitive processes that control the retrieval from long-term memory.
 Frontal lobe damage often disrupts this process, preventing the retrieval of information and the evaluation of its output.
 Furthermore, researchers argue that confabulation is a disorder resulting from failed "reality monitoring/source monitoring" (i.e. deciding whether a memory is based on an actual event or whether it is imagined).
 Some neuropsychologists suggest that errors in retrieval of information from long-term memory that are made by normal subjects involve different components of control processes than errors made by confabulators.
-Kraepelin distinguished two subtypes of confabulation, one of which he called simple confabulation, caused partly by errors in the temporal ordering of real events.
-The other variety he called fantastic confabulation, which was bizarre and patently impossible statements not rooted in true memory.

-Simple confabulation may result from damage to memory systems in the medial temporal lobe.
-Fantastic confabulations reveal a dysfunction of the Supervisory System, which is believed to be a function of the frontal cortex.
+Fantastic confabulations have been attributed to a dysfunction of the Supervisory System, which is believed to be a function of the frontal cortex.

-Self-identity theory

-Some argue confabulations have a self-serving, emotional component in those with memory deficits that aids to maintain a coherent self-concept.
-In other words, people who confabulate are motivated to do so, because they have gaps in their memory that they want to fill in and cover up.
-People with personality disorders and narcissistic traits confabulate in order to preserve their false self-image and distorted world view.